george-hawkins/blender-donut-notebook/LEVEL-2.md

 In particular, the background is quite odd - you see a very blurry version of the outdoor scene that you can see in the mirrored sphere.
 And the donut is almost invisible - but you can see the 3D cursor that marks its center.
 Just zoom-in on the donut to bring it into view.

-**Important:** we're now in the _Shading_ workspace but we've already been working with _Viewport Shading_, which is something different, i.e. the _Solid_, _Rendered_ etc. discs that you see in the upper-right of the viewport.
-Look at which of the _Viewport Shading_ discs is currently selected - it's _Material Preview_ - when we switched to the _Shading_ workspace, it automatically switched from _Rendered_ to this.
-To the right of the _Viewport Shading_ discs is a drop-down arrow - it reveals options specific to the currently selected _Viewport Shading_ mode.
+**Important:** we're now in the _Shading_ workspace but we've already been working with viewport shading, which is something different, i.e. the _Solid_, _Rendered_ etc. discs that you see in the upper-right of the viewport.
+Look at which of the viewport shading discs is currently selected - it's _Material Preview_ - when we switched to the _Shading_ workspace, it automatically switched from _Rendered_ to this.
+To the right of the viewport shading discs is a drop-down arrow - it reveals options specific to the currently selected viewport shading mode.
 Try it and you'll see these options for _Material Preview_:

 ![img.png](material-preview-options.png)

 The [documentation](https://docs.blender.org/manual/en/latest/editors/3dview/display/shading.html) is a little confusing - the mirrored sphere is what's referred to in the documentation as the _HDRI Environment_, i.e. the "environment map used to light the scene".
 It, _Rotation_, _Strength_, _World Opacity_ and _Blur_ only come into play if _Scene World_ is unticked (as it is by default in Blender 2.92).
 Try clicking on the sphere and choosing a different environment map and try reducing _Blur_ to zero to the environment far more clearly.

 In the video it _looks_ as if there's no environment showing.
 You can get a similar look to this by ticking both _Scene Lights_ and _Scene World_ but then the mirrored sphere disappears from the viewport.
 Alternatively, you can set _World Opacity_ to 0 to get something that looks similar to Andrew's setup.
-However, it may simply be that he's zoomed in such that we no longer see much structure in the environment map.
-I left all viewport shading options unchanged.
+However, it may simply be that he's zoomed in such that we no longer see much structure in the background environment map.
+I left all viewport shading options as they were, i.e. unchanged.

 Note: what Andrew refers to as "LookDev mode" has been renamed to _Material Preview_ (see [here](https://developer.blender.org/T68312) - there, they also note that the intention was to remove _Scene Lights_ and _Scene World_ but other people argued to keep them).